TerribleAtCreating/dr-rhythm-editor/README.md

 # Lyrical syntax
 - Words get seperated by spaces and get played on a vocal note (Ralsei's track)
 - Ralsei's censored lyrics can be added by using `[width:lyric]`, where width is the equivalent amount of characters.
-	- For example, FIGHT can be censored to `[5:PACIFY]`
+	- For example, FIGHT can be censored to `[5:ACT]` or `[5:PACIFY]`
 - Hyphens (-) alter the syllable matching
 	- For example, `SMILING` can be seperated by typing `SMIL-ING`
- 	- This also means you can't include hyphens in your lyrics
+ 	- This also means you can't include rendered hyphens in your lyrics
-- Adding a lyric hide basically involves leaving it empty
+- Adding a lyric hiding cue basically involves leaving it empty
-- You can also extend the censored lyrics past the actual lyrics if you so wish
+- You can also extend the censored lyrics past the actual lyrics if you so wish...

 GLHF, and happy charting!